polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 #### Renewal Period (7 days)

-As the `RENEWAL_PERIOD` commences, all current tenants are granted the opportunity to renew their cores at the `CLEARING_PRICE` (optionally, we could grant a small discount, balancing out the non-transferability aspect of renewals).
-In other words, they have 7 days to pay to renew their cores.
+The renewal period guarantees current tenants the right to renew their core even if they did not win a bid in the market round or did not participate at all.
+For the `MARKET_PERIOD` to most efficiently discover the price, we want to nudge even existing tenants to participate and place bids in the auction.
+To nudge them that way, we offer to renew a core at the `CLEARING_PRICE` of the auction with a small `PENALTY` (e.g., 10%).
+The renewal price would thereby be `CLEARING_PRICE * PENALTY`.
+In other words, even if they did not participate in the market phase, they have 7 days to pay to renew their cores.
 After obtaining the information who renewed and who did not, the system has the necessary information to conclusively allocate all cores and transfer ownership.

 In the case where there are combined more renewals and bidders at or above the `CLEARING_PRICE` than available cores, we allocate cores to the highest to lowest bidders until all available cores are allocated (albeit still at the `CLEARING_PRICE`).
 That effectively means that in situations with very high demand, some bidders might not get a core.